MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Methodology

-In this paper, we propose a multi-headed attention-based encoding function for RAG (MHA-RAG), where each head projects the top-$K$ in-context exemplars into the embedding space of the language model as a single soft-prompt vector $\vz\in\mathcal{R}^{d}$.
+In this paper, we propose a multi-headed attention-based function for encoding exemplars into soft prompts \approachB, where each head projects the top-$K$ in-context exemplars into the embedding space of the language model as a single soft-prompt vector $\vz\in\mathcal{R}^{d}$.
 In particular, performing attention with $H$ heads results in the soft prompt $\mZ_{\textit{MHA}}=[\vz^{(1)},\ldots \vz^{(i)}\ldots,\vz^{(H)}]$ of length $m=H$, where the output from the $i^{\textit{th}}$ head is